 - 1. Individuals currently enrolled in an Allied Health or Nursing program at another college or university may transfer provided: - a.
 The college or university is accredited. - b.
 The student meets the eligibility for admission to an Allied Health or Nursing program at Southern. - c.
 The student is in good standing at the current institution. - d.
 Space is available in the program for which the student requests transfer. - e.
-The ability to accept transfer is at the discretion of the program Coordinator and the Division Head of Healthcare and Business Programs. - 2.
-Contact the appropriate Allied Health or Nursing Coordinator or the Division Head of Healthcare and Business Programs for transfer information and requirements.
+The ability to accept transfer is at the discretion of the program Coordinator and Dean, School of Career and Technical Studies. - 2.
+Contact the appropriate Allied Health or Nursing Coordinator or the Dean, School of Career and Technical Studies for transfer information and requirements.